copernicus-mogley/zkav.club/archive-model/archivist/README.md

 ---

-This page complements the [Archive Model](/archive-model/).

-For common questions about how the role works day-to-day, see the [Archivist Practice FAQ](/archive-model/archivist/faq/).

 ### What the Archivist Does

 The Archivist helps keep the [Zk Av Club Recording Station](https://zkav.club/recording-station) archive consistent, searchable, and usable across platforms like [Internet Archive](https://archive.org/) and our public metadata repository.